 NOTE: For additional important NMT program and admission information visit the Health, Wellness and Sports Technology Homepage and click on Health Science Department Handbook.

-Larry Gibson, NMT Program Manager
+Sara Johnson, NMT Program Manager

 The Nuclear Medicine Technology Program at HCC is accredited by the Joint Review Commitee on Educational Programs in Nuclear Medicine Technology.

 - An estimated 10 to 12 million nuclear medicine imaging and therapeutic procedures are performed each year in the US

 - Nuclear Medicine procedures are unique, safe and cost-effective

 - There are nearly 100 Nuclear Medicine imaging procedures available today

 - Nuclear Medicine uniquely provides information about both the function and structure of virtually every major organ system within the body